Paul3995/databricks_analysis/README.md

-# Databricks Analytics Pipeline: PySpark Transforms, Tests, CI, Docs
+# Databricks Analytics Pipeline

-A production-style analytics pipeline built with **Python**, **PySpark**, and **Databricks Asset Bundles (DAB)**.
-Ingests the NYC Taxi and Bakehouse sample datasets, runs them through a multi-stage transformation layer, and writes analytics-ready tables to Unity Catalog.
-Deployed automatically to a Databricks workspace via GitHub Actions.
+A production-style analytics pipeline built on Databricks, using PySpark for transformations and Unity Catalog for storage.
+It ingests NYC Taxi and Bakehouse sample data, runs it through a multi-stage processing layer, and writes analytics-ready tables that get queried through notebooks.
+The whole thing deploys automatically to a Databricks workspace via GitHub Actions.

 ---